- Visiting Chesapeake?

 Call 757-382-CITY (2489) to schedule an inspection or request an inspection online.

 How often do I have to be inspected?

 Yes, there is a $50 inspection fee charged for an inspection.
 Our personnel need to do an inspection of your building to make sure no new fire hazards have occurred and to make sure you are continuing to follow statewide fire prevention codes.

 Our inspectors do fire and life safety inspections during normal business hours with limited disruptions to your business.

 The inspector says I need a permit.
 How do I get a permit?

 After the inspection is completed, you will receive invoices for the inspection and any fees for permits.
 A permit will be mailed to you upon payment of the invoice.

 Can I request a code modification or appeal a violation of the SFPC?

-Additionally, SFPC Section 112 gives you the right to appeal a decision of the fire code official concerning the application of the SFPC or the fire official's refusal to grant a code modification.
-You have 14 calendar days from the application of the code to submit your application for appeal to the Chesapeake Board of Fire Prevention Code Appeals.
-Failure to submit an application for appeal within the time limit established by the SFPC shall consititute acceptance of the fire official's decision.
-Download an application for appeal.
+Nearly all questions or concerns can be solved through the Fire Prevention Office.
+If you have questions about your inspection we encourage you to discuss them with your Fire Inspector.
+If you are still not satisfied, please contact our office to discuss the matter further at (757) 382-6566 or firstname.lastname@example.org.
+If you still are not in agreement with the results, the SFPC Section 112 gives you the right to appeal a decision of the fire code official concerning the application of the SFPC or the fire official's refusal to grant a code modification.
+This appeal will be made to the Chesapeake Board of Fire Prevention Code Appeals- they are an independent body, appointed by the Chesapeake City Council.
+You have 14 calendar days from the application of the code to submit your application to the Board.
+Failure to submit an application for appeal within the time limit established by the SFPC shall constitute acceptance of the fire official's decision.
+Download an application for appeal